solarwinds/appoptics-apm-node/README.md

 ## Developer Resources

-We have made a large effort to expose as much technical information as possible to assist developers wishing to contribute to the appoptics module.
+We have made an effort to expose technical information to enable developers to contribute to the appoptics module for any that may wish to do so.
 Below is a good source of information and help for developers:

 * The [AppOptics Knowledge Base](https://docs.appoptics.com) has